Bluedot-Innovation/documentation/docs/integrations/Attentive/Location-based messages.md

 ![Authorize the Attentive & Bluedot integration](../../assets/Authorize_the_attentive__bluedot_integration-1024x1020.png)

-If you are installing the integration from Attentive’s Market place, you’ll need to select the region where your Bluedot account is.
-If you’re not sure what is the region of your account let us know at [help@bluedot.io](mailto:help@bluedot.io).
+If you are installing the integration from Attentive’s Market place, you’ll need to select the region where your Rezolve account is.

-Bluedot Mobile SDK implementation best practices
+Rezolve Mobile Point SDK implementation best practices
 ------------------------------------------------

-When implementing the Bluedot SDK in your app, ensure that you include the subscriber’s mobile number in the SDK’s Custom Event Meta Data.
+When implementing the Rezolve Point SDK in your app, ensure that you include the subscriber’s mobile number in the SDK’s Custom Event Meta Data.
 We’ll pass this number to Attentive to send the message to the right user.

 For the integration to work, you’ll need to pass the subscriber mobile number in the Custom Event Meta Data with any of the following keys: